priscillalynn/codepath-web103-prework/README.md

 - [x] An image of each content creator is shown on their content creator card

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+List anything else that you added to improve the site's functionality!
+- [x] View Creators button scrolls down to show the cards

 ## Video Walkthrough